-4.5.24.4.2 ESR with Two-Hour Rating Less than Four Hours
+4.4.2 ESR with Rating Less than Four Hours

-Based on the four-hour minimum continuous time duration requirement, two-hour ESRs would ESRs with ratings less than four hours will receive QCC values based on the four-hour curve for the ESR penetration level of all ESRs on the system at the time of the ELCC assessment and.
+Based on the four-hour minimum continuous time duration requirement, ESRs with ratings less than four hours will receive QCC values based on the four-hour curve for the ESR penetration level of all ESRs on the system at the time of the ELCC assessment.
 For example, two-hour rated ESRs would receive no more than 50% QCC value of a four-hour ESR with the same maximum output.

-4.5.34.4.3 Allocation of ELCC for ESRs
+4.4.3 Allocation of ELCC for ESRs

 All ESRs in a WRAP defined Subregion will be studied together.
-All ESRs within a Subregion will receive the average ELCC value of ESRs with a four-hour rating in that Subregion, subject to the limitations outlined in the section ESR with Two-Hour Rating.Section 4.4.2.
-To ensure that over-accreditation of ESRs does not occur, ESRs will be included in the ELCC study of all VERs of the WRAP Region and a total combined capacity value for all VERs and ESRs in the WRAP Region will be calculated.
-After all ESR Sub-regionsSubregions and VER zoneZone capacity totals have been determined, the sum of the VER zoneZone and ESR Subregion totals will be compared to the WRAP Region VER total.
-If the sum of the zoneZone and ESR Subregion totals will be scaled down until the totals match the regional total.
+All ESRs within a Subregion will receive the average ELCC value of ESRs with a four-hour rating in that Subregion, subject to the limitations outlined in Section 4.4.2.
+To ensure that overaccreditation of ESRs does not occur, ESRs will be included in the ELCC study of all VERs of the WRAP Region and a total combined capacity value for all VERs and ESRs in the WRAP Region will be calculated.
+After all ESR Subregions and VER Zone capacity totals have been determined, the sum of the VER Zone and ESR Subregion totals will be compared to the WRAP Region VER total.
+If the sum of the VER Zones and ESR

+Subregion is greater than the regional total, all VER Zone and ESR Subregion totals will be scaled down until the totals match the regional total.